kubermatic/bulward/docs/concept.md

 ## Open Issues TBD

+### Orchestrating Projects across clusters

+Kubermatic is working across multiple Seed Clusters and the same namespace isolation needs to be setup in these Seed Clusters in order for us to fully utilize this project in Kubermatic.

 ### Cleanup/Revoke permissions removed from Template

 Users can create their own `Roles` and bind them to users `RoleBinding` as long as they don't exceed their own permission level (escalate is not allowed).